audioxide/data/data/posts/20151014-reviews-the-strokes-first-impressions-of-earth.md

   to a unique and worthwhile character.
 It is tremendously raw, a pained scrawl of an album, and I find that rather endearing.
 week: 27
+blurb: First Impressions of Earth is a model misunderstood album; flawed, overdrawn, deserving of a good deal of its harsh reviews, and yet still host to a unique and worthwhile character.
+It's a pained scrawl of an album, and I find that rather endearing.
 ---
 author: André
 review: ‘We could drag it out, but that’s for other bands to do,’ Julian